latuyetmai/latuyetmai.github.io/README.md

 Hello!

 My name is Mai La and welcome to my Data Science portfolio.
-You are currently in the master branch with some brief overviews of my projects, to access the full projects, please navigate to the [projects branch](https://github.com/latuyetmai/portfolio/tree/projects).
+You are currently in the master branch with some brief overviews of my projects, to access the full projects.
+Please navigate to the [projects branch](https://github.com/latuyetmai/portfolio/tree/projects).

-Some projects were originated from the courses that I took from the Master of Information and Data Science degree (MIDS) at the University of Califorina, Berkeley.
-Therefore, the `projects` branch has been hidden from public to prevent future students from using search engines for their assignments.
+Most projects were originated from the courses that I took from the Master of Information and Data Science degree (MIDS) at the University of Califorina, Berkeley.
+Therefore, the `projects` branch has been hidden to prevent future students from using search engines and copying.

 <br>